michael2012z/BitBible/markdown/KJV/files/Josh.md

 7. And their children, whom he raised up in their stead, them Joshua circumcised: for they were uncircumcised, because they had not circumcised them by the way.

-8. And it came to pass, when they had done circumcising all the people, that they abode in their places in the camp, till they were whole.they had…: Heb. the people had made an end to be circumcised
+8. And it came to pass, when they had done circumcising all the people, that they abode in their places in the camp, till they were whole.

 9. And the Lord said unto Joshua, This day have I rolled away the reproach of Egypt from off you.
-Wherefore the name of the place is called Gilgal unto this day.Gilgal: that is Rolling
+Wherefore the name of the place is called Gilgal unto this day.

 10. And the children of Israel encamped in Gilgal, and kept the passover on the fourteenth day of the month at even in the plains of Jericho.